Program

 14:00

-This session will gather European and international stakeholders to discuss how standardisation efforts drive global interoperability and large-scale adoption of data spaces, and identify gaps in standards development.
+European and international stakeholders to discuss how standardisation efforts drive global interoperability and large-scale adoption of data spaces, and identify gaps in standards development.

 The session will provide an update of the standards being developed by CEN/CENELEC and ETSI for compliance with the EU Data Act.
 In addition through collaboration with global partners, such as ISO/IEC and W3C, it will showcase how a harmonized, trusted, interconnected and scalable data spaces ecosystem is being built.